Panl Fundamentals

 To correctly configure a Specific Solr Search Field:

-1. The Solr field element for the field which is analysed
+- The Solr field element for the field which is analysed (e.g. text_general)

-1. The analysed field as a to include the Panl Search field configuration (i.e. add a property panl.search.<lpse_code>
+- The analysed field is included as a the Panl Search field configuration (i.e. add a property panl.search.<lpse_code> (Note that this is in addition to setting it as a facet or field)

 Image: The specific Solr search fields in the Panl configuration file